-Final Design began in early 2014 on the future reconstruction and widening of the Northeastern Extension of the Pennsylvania Turnpike (I-476) north of the Lansdale Interchange to north of Clump Road between milepost A31 and A38.
+Final Design began in 2013 on the future reconstruction and widening of the Northeastern Extension of the Pennsylvania Turnpike (I-476) north of the Lansdale Interchange to north of Clump Road between milepost A31 and A38.
 The seven-mile project corridor traverses Lower Salford, Franconia and Salford Townships in Montgomery County.

 This section of the Turnpike will be completely reconstructed from the ground up and widened from two lanes in each direction with limited shoulders to three lanes in each direction with 12-foot right and left shoulders.
 The overhead bridges along the project corridor are only wide enough to accommodate the current roadway width, so they need to be replaced before the mainline Turnpike widening can occur.
 Construction on the Overhead Bridges began in the spring of 2013, and construction on the mainline Turnpike is expected to begin in 2017.